• Skip to content

 GP shared care is an arrangement between a GP and a hospital or other birth setting.
 You see your GP for most pregnancy appointments, and you also have appointments at the hospital in early and later pregnancy.

-Some women like this option because they’re familiar with their GP, the GP knows their medical history, and the care is usually close to home.
+GP shared care could be an option if you want to see a familiar doctor who knows your medical history and works close to your home.
 If English is your second language, your GP might speak your first language or use an interpreter and know about your cultural needs.

 You can have shared care between your birth setting and other health professionals like obstetricians or midwives, but this isn’t as common as GP shared care.